 Integration: An existing Land Administration System integrates Publish and Share functionality into its own workflows.
 This integration is done on the programmatic API level.
 An example for this development model is the use of the boundary delineation methods from WP5 in a parcel based cadastral application to improve parcel determination workflows.
 An integration into an existing land administration system highly depends on the context of a country specific land administration workflow.
+The integration into a land administration system is not part of the project.

 Tools: A tool implements self-contained functionality.
 Typically these are CPU and storage intensive tasks with little or no interactive usage.
 Tools make use of the API and data models specified by the platform for input/output and to organize information, but otherwise operate in an isolated fashion.
+The algorithms and methods developed in the work packages 3, 4 and 5 are implemented as tools.